 E3 Lithium’s Direct Lithium Extraction (DLE) Technology

-E3’s DLE ion-exchange technology utilizes a proprietary sorbent designed to be highly selective towards lithium ions.
+E3’s DLE ion-exchange technology uses a proprietary sorbent designed to be highly selective towards lithium ions.
 It quickly and efficiently reduces large volumes of low-grade brine into a high-grade lithium concentrate in one step, simultaneously removing nearly all impurities.
 This produces a very clean product for the development of high purity lithium compounds used in Li-ion batteries.
 Batteries for electric vehicles are the fastest growing market for lithium products and therefore high purity lithium products for direct sale to this market is E3’s focus.

 Over the past 5 years, working in partnership with the University of Alberta, private labs, and now at our development facility in Calgary, E3 has developed and optimized a highly lithium selective sorbent perfect for the extraction of lithium from our brines.
 These sorbents selectively extract lithium from saline formation water and produce a clean lithium product stream with low levels of unwanted ions.